Skip to main content

 • Board-certified Dermatologist

-• Adheres to "Clean First" principle - 0% recurrence in pediatric cases
+• Adheres to "Clean First" principle - no recurrence reported to date in pediatric cases

 • Expert in micro rotational curettage for apocrine glands